BigPolarBear1/factorization_v3/README.md

 So next version will include some linear algebra....

 Factorization hasn't fallen yet today, but I know what I've got, and in the coming days, it will fall.
 So go to hell.
 Wait until you see my next version with linear algebra lol.

+Update: Hmm.
+Thinking about it some deeper.
+Perhaps linear algebra would be overcomplicating it.
+We can simply represent our iN datastructure in a way we can quickly query for iN values... by extending each of the primes up to a certain predefined bound.
+Fuck, I am so tired and sleep deprived today.
+I should go for a run soon, get some proper sleep and try again tomorrow.
+I KNOW I GOT IT NOW.
+I just need to fix this fucking code.